 Pruning in summer is not recommended as it hampers the tree’s growth and can make it vulnerable to pests and diseases.
 So heavy pruning should be left for winter when the trees are dormant and don’t have any leaves.

-● Remove dead, diseased or hanging branches which pose a risk
+- Remove dead, diseased, or hanging branches that pose a risk

-● Summer can be a good time to trim trees when you want to limit the growth of a tree which has grown too big.
+- Summer can be a good time to trim trees when you want to limit the growth of a tree that has grown too big.

 Trees that can be pruned in summer

-● Fruit trees can be trimmed during summer (it may lead the plant to produce less fruits)
+- Fruit trees can be trimmed during summer (it may lead the plant to produce less fruit)

 What is the best time of the year to trim fruit trees?